 You may check the status of your expected tax refund by calling the IRS Refund Hotline at 800-829-1954.
 This automated system will provide your refund status if you supply your Social Security number, filing status and refund amount due.

-The IRS telephone hotline, app and website allow you to check only the status of a refund.
+The IRS wheres my refund hotline, app and website allow you to check only the status of a refund.
 If you had to pay taxes and you filed a paper return, your avenues for verifying that your return was received are fewer.
 If you paid the taxes you owed via check, watch your bank account to see when the check has cleared.
 You may mail your tax return certified mail, return receipt requested.
 Or you could sent it Priority Mail, which will provide you with a tracking number you can use to verify the return’s receipt.
 Additionally, you can submit your paper return to a representative at a local IRS field office and get an "accepted" time stamp, or ask the rep to look up the status of your previously-filed return.

 - jakubzak/iStock/Getty Images